 A downside to Facebook's "Memories," or "On This Day," feature is that, like targeted ads, it is incapable of distinguishing between what I want to see and what I don't want.
 If I look up something for research or bought a gift, I don't want similar items shoved in my face all day.
-If I posted something to Facebook because it infuriated me, I don't want to revisit it long after the memory, and my attached ire have subsided.
+If I posted something to Facebook because it infuriated me, I don't want to revisit it long after the memory, and my attached ire, have subsided.
+I guess I'll remember that going forward.

 I get it.
-Our American English language is rooted in usage, not in rules.
-That can lead to gems like hate-watch or uttered garbage.
+Our American English language is rooted more in usage than in rules.
+That can lead either to gems like hate-watch or uttered garbage.
 Humblebrag, however, had me walking around for days in 2015 muttering it disdainfully under my breath.
 Here I am again.

 Thanks for nothing, Facebook.